The Mohegan Road, between New London and Norwich, was in 1792 the second turnpike completed in the U.S.

 - Yantic Road and Old Route 32 into Franklin (there used to be a bridge across the Yantic River here)

 - Today's Route 32 to Stafford Springs.
-Part of the River Road alignment was realigned in 1954.
+Part of the River Road alignment was realigned in 1954 and 1967.

 During the "Great Renumbering" of 1932, Route 32 was redefined to a route much closer to today's.
 In New London, Route 32 followed Williams Street and Old Norwich Road into Waterford (the four-lane section opened in 1940), and then today's Route 32 into Norwich.
 In Stafford, Route 19 was created from former Route 32, which was moved west to today's location.